LoMesh-ORG/LoMesh-PCUI/README.md

 To use the bootloader host utility
 1. Install python 3.6 or better
-2. Install syserial module using pip
+2. Install pyserial module using pip
 3. Run the bootloader utility with the target unit in bootloader mode python bootloader.py -f <path to hex file> -c <COM port>
 4. Wait till the loading is done as it can take a minute or more.